MOHIT-M-PATEL/Secure-Login-System/README.md

-# Secure Login System
+# MERN Session Management

-It is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides secure user authentication.
+MERN-Session-Management is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It provides user authentication and session management functionalities.

 ## Introduction

-It is designed to provide secure user login by using hashing for password encryption on MongoDB database.
-It uses routing for travelling through different pages, ie., Signup and Login pages.
+MERN-Session-Management is designed to offer a robust solution for user authentication and session management in web applications.
+With features like signup, login, and session tracking, it provides a secure and seamless user experience.
+This project aims to simplify the implementation of user authentication and session management in MERN stack applications.

 ## Features

 - User authentication system with login and signup functionality.
+- Welcome page displaying user information after successful login.
 - Simple and clean user interface using Material-UI components.
 - Integration with a backend API for authentication.